+OCTA is preparing for the next Tier 1 call.
 OCTA staff worked with local agencies and the ECAC to determine areas of the program guidelines that needed to be adjusted, as well as reviewed issues that emerged out of the previous calls.
-The proposed modifications to the program guidelines are included in attachments A and B.
+The proposed modifications to the program guidelines are summarized in Attachment A and a red-line version of the guidelines is included in Attachment B.